How Does Daylight Saving Time Work?

 When Daylight Saving Time (DST) begins, we lose an hour.
 When it ends, we gain an hour.
 So how exactly does the DST switch work?

 Since DST switches usually occur at night to avoid disrupting public life, they snatch away an hour of our usual sleeping time, forcing us to adjust our body clocks.
 If you set your alarm to the same time as before the clock change, you will sleep an hour less.
-The good news is that if you work a night shift, you will get away with working 1 hour less that day.
+The good news is that if you work a night shift, you will get away with working one hour less that night.

 Example of DST Start